kootenpv/just/README.md

 - Or implement a way to set a base bath for a project globally

 - Add streaming reader/writers, `just.iread` and `just.iwrite`

+- csv should probably use the smart builtin csv Sniffer

 - Add optional backends like urllib, requests, bs4, lxml, pandas